-"The ZEISS Women Award is an important platform to focus on talented women in computer science, thus creating role models for the next generation.
-With events like these as well as other activities to promote STEM, we at ZEISS want to do our part to spark children's and young people's curiosity in the STEM field," says Matthias Gohl, head of the ZEISS Digital Partners.
+"Promoting role models and collaboration in diverse teams are two very central pillars in our corporate culture.
+"The ZEISS Women Award is an important medium for drawing attention to talented women in computer science, thus creating role models for the next generation.
+With events like these as well as other activities to promote STEM, we at ZEISS want to do our part to spark children's and young people's curiosity in the STEM subjects," says Georg von Erffa, Head of ZEIS Corporate Human Resources at ZEISS.

-The ZEISS Women Award prize was available throughout Germany.
-Women studying IT, business informatics or a similar degree program were able to apply, regardless of whether they are working on a bachelor's, master's or "Diplom" degree.
-Top grades (German grade average of ≤2.0) were required as well as the students working on their thesis or just having completed it.
-The female students' commitment to society and their local community, for example via a club or their educational institution, was also part of the assessment.
-This year's 98 applications from all over Germany was a record compared to last year's 42.
+The ZEISS Women Award prize was up for grabs by women across Germany.
+Women studying IT, business informatics or a similar degree program were eligible to apply, regardless as to whether they are working on their bachelor's, master's, Diplom or doctoral thesis.
+To qualify, the students needed to have very good grades (German grade average of 2.0) and either be working on their thesis or have just completed it.
+The female students' commitment to society and their local community such as via membership of a club or their educational institution, was also part of the assessment.

-Further information on the concept of the ZEISS Women Award, the jury, etc.: https://www.zeiss.com/corporate/int/careers/digital-it-at-zeiss/zeiss-women-award.html
+Further information on the concept of the ZEISS Women Award, the jury, etc here zeiss.com/womenaward

 For its customers, ZEISS develops, produces and distributes highly innovative solutions for industrial metrology and quality assurance, microscopy solutions for the life sciences and materials research, and medical technology solutions for diagnostics and treatment in ophthalmology and microsurgery.
 The name ZEISS is also synonymous with the world's leading lithography optics, which are used by the chip industry to manufacture semiconductor components.
 There is global demand for trendsetting ZEISS brand products such as eyeglass lenses, camera lenses and binoculars.

-With over 34,000 employees, ZEISS is active globally in almost 50 countries with around 30 production sites, 60 sales and service companies and 27 research and development facilities.
+With around 37,000 employees, ZEISS is active globally in almost 50 countries with around 30 production sites, 60 sales and service companies and 27 research and development facilities (status: 31 March 2022).
 Founded in 1846 in Jena, the company is headquartered in Oberkochen, Germany.
-The Carl Zeiss Foundation, one of the largest foundations in Germany committed to the promotion of science, is the sole owner of the holding company, Carl Zeiss AG (status: 31 March 2021).
+The Carl Zeiss Foundation, one of the largest foundations in Germany committed to the promotion of science, is the sole owner of the holding company, Carl Zeiss AG.

 Further information at www.zeiss.com